saulmm/android-refresh-layout-example/README.md

 ![](https://googledrive.com/host/0B62SZ3WRM2R2WS1pRTN2aHpKR00)

-For this you have to add the latest version of the library in our `build.gradle`in case we are developing with [Android Studio](http://developer.android.com/sdk/installing/studio.html), this should be enough for us with this line :
+For this you have to add the latest version of the library in your `build.gradle` in case we are developing with [Android Studio](http://developer.android.com/sdk/installing/studio.html), this should be enough for us with this line :

 ```
     compile 'com.android.support:support-v4:19.1.0'